Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: Towards Trusted and Intelligent Cyber-Physical Systems

-The steps shown in Fig.~\ref{fig:framework} can be summarized as follows: The participating entities (such as sensors, machines, and humans) register as authorized entities at the blockchain ({\it step 1}).
+The steps shown in Fig.~\ref{fig:framework} can be summarized as follows: The participating entities (such as sensors, machines, and humans) register as authorized entities on the blockchain ({\it step 1}).
 The multimodal and heterogeneous sensors or actuator data from physical assets ({\it step 2a}) and system-specific input knowledge such as engineering and domain knowledge ({\it step 2b}) are cleaned and converted to a unified format at the data wrangler.
-The data from multiple sources, for instance, auxiliary data ({\it step 3a}), multiple DTs data ({\it step 3b}), and unified sensory data ({\it step 3c}) is aggregated by data fusion and is inputted to the physical asset to support consistent and comprehensive representation of data. ({\it step 3d}).
+The data from multiple sources, for instance, auxiliary data ({\it step 3a}), multiple DT instances data ({\it step 3b}), and unified sensory data ({\it step 3c}) is aggregated by data fusion and is inputted to the physical asset to support consistent and comprehensive representation of data ({\it step 3d}).
 To facilitate track and trace solutions, the provenance data is recorded on the ledger ({\it step 4}).
+Provenance records a complete lineage of data along with a set of actions performed on data~\cite{ZAFAR201750}.
+The DTs have two security operation modes, i.e., simulation and replication that support monitoring and replaying of CPS events.
+In the replication mode, the states or events from the physical environment are continuously recorded ({\it step 6a}) and are periodically replayed at DTs ({\it step 6b}).
+The purpose of this operation is to track data inconsistencies (as shown in Fig.~\ref{fig:DTmodel}).
+To do this, an time-dependent digital-physical mapping is performed using the data sync method {\it step 6c}.
 During the process, any essential data (such as Safety \& Security (S\&S) rules) can be accessed by the blockchain ({\it step 5}).
-Based on the continuous digital-physical mapping ({\it step 6a} and {\it 6b}) through data sync, the replication mode records and replays the states or events ({\it step 6c}) from the physical environment for tracking data consistencies.
-To secure the CPS from attacks, TI accesses data from data sync (through replication mode {\it steps 7a}) and DT (through simulation mode ({\it steps 7b}) to observe the data patterns.
-Depending on the data anomalies or uncertain data inconsistencies, alerts are generated ({\it steps 7a}) and the corresponding scheduling services (in the physical space) or model calibration services (in the virtual space) carry out the necessary measures such as configuring the machine settings based on tool wear data or energy consumption, or tuning model parameters to simulate the physical counterpart with high fidelity.
-The simulation mode operates independently of the physical space and can be used to monitor and update the twin ({\it step 8}).
-The updated models upon calibration (step 9a) and S\&S rules must be stored and retrieved from the ledger to ensure their reliability (step 9b) and thus strengthen the rationale for integrating blockchain with DTs.
+S\&S rules define thresholds and consistency checks to detect attacks and thus can aid in tracking rule violations.
+In the simulation mode, the states or events are monitored independently of the physical space and can be used to update the twin ({\it step 8}) and eventually the physical asset.
+For preventing eventual failures that may be caused by security breaches or suspicious flows, the future state of a physical asset must be forecast to trigger necessary actions, such as maintenance.
+Therefore, to effectively use sensors real-time data streams in DTs, TI accesses data from data sync (through replication mode {\it step 7a}) and DT (through simulation mode ({\it step 7b}).
+The ML-based solutions can preemptively detect failures and call the corresponding scheduling services (in the physical space) or model calibration services (in the virtual space) to carry out the necessary measures such as configuring the machine settings based on tool wear data or tuning model parameters to simulate the physical counterpart with high fidelity.
+The updated models upon calibration ({\it step 9a}) and S\&S rules must be stored and retrieved from the ledger to ensure their reliability ({\it step 9b}) and thus strengthen the rationale for integrating blockchain with DTs.

 In the following, we discuss each component of the TI-aided blockchain-based DT framework in detail.